andreburgaud/showhw/README.md

 ## Notes

-`showhw` is not recommnded on Mac OSX as some of the [ghw](https://github.com/jaypipes/ghw) library functions are not implemented and make the tool mostly moot.
+`showhw` should work well on 64-bit Linux and 64-bit Windows.
+Tests on Mac OSX and ARMv7 (Raspberry Pi 3) show only partial success.

 ## License